If you are looking for a great pie recipe and want a pie master to walk you through it, then look no further because we have got you covered!

 - 5 tbsp. of cold water

 - Place flour and salt in the bowl of a food processor.
 Pulse a few times to combine.
 Add cold butter and coconut sugar.
 Process on low until the butter and flour start to combine.

 - Add 5 tablespoons cold water.
 Pulse until the dough resembles wet sand, with some larger pieces of butter mixed in.

 - Spread a large piece of plastic wrap on the counter.
 Gently dump the dough (it will be crumbly) onto plastic wrap.
 Wrap up the dough with plastic wrap and mold it with your hands so the dough forms a disc.
-Refrigerate dough for at least 30 minutes.
+Refrigerate the dough for at least 30 minutes.

 - Crimp the edge of the crust with your fingers for a decorative scalloped shape.
-Wrap in saran wrap and store crust in freezer for up to 1 month.
+Wrap in saran wrap and store crust in the freezer for up to 1 month.